maim-lain/fourelements/book-2/lovescenes.md

 #### Lia scenes:
 - Complete the quest: Find a disguise
+- Go to the armory and from the gifts buy a cucumber and banana
-- Go to the alleys
+- Go to the alleys during the day

 <br>